- Education and Youth

 Rosalind Erwin, a Doylestown native, was appointed music director and conductor.
 During her tenure, Maestro Erwin markedly increased the exposure of elementary school students to the Orchestra.

-To celebrate Maestro Fagin’s 10th season with the orchestra, the Bucks County Symphony collaborated with the Bucks County Choral Society in a dramatic performance of Beethoven’s monumental Ninth Symphony.
+To celebrate Maestro Fagin’s 10th season as music director, the Bucks County Symphony Orchestra collaborated with the Bucks County Choral Society in a dramatic performance of Beethoven’s monumental Ninth Symphony.

 The Bucks County Commissioners proclaimed April 22-29 Bucks County Symphony Orchestra Week “for its contributions to our vibrant arts community and in honor of its Music Director, Gary S. Fagin.”
 Maestro Fagin was recognized at the Spring Concert on April 29 for his 15 years of inspiring leadership of BCSO.